YijingLin123/yijinglin123.github.io/_pages/projects.md

    **Role:** PI, **Date:** 2024.09-2026.08, **Funding Agency:** Postdoctoral Innovative Talent Support Program

-   This project aims to design efficient blockchain-based unlearning mechanisms to improve data privacy and sharing in decentralized systems.
-Key challenges include verifying data unlearning, scaling unlearning requests, and incentivizing participants.
-The project will focus on creating a blockchain-based framework for trusted federated unlearning and optimizing mechanisms for scalable and verifiable unlearning while maintaining model accuracy.

 2. **Post-Hoc Fault-Tolerant Techniques for LLM-Generated Content Based on Unlearning**